Fort McMurray's New Mosque

 Globe and Mail Feb 21, 2014

-You have to wonder why women in the flattering cover propaganda photograph in the Globe and Mail would be entranced by the idea that they will be segregated and that their little girls will be taught that they are inferior to little boys and to accept this diminished status because God and His Messenger said so, both describing them as dim-witted; and when they marry to immediately consent to whatever their husbands demand, even of a sexual nature, or risk a beating and be grateful less they burn in Hell, the horrible fate of the vast majority of women according to God's Messenger.
+You have to wonder why women in the flattering cover propaganda photograph in the Globe and Mail would be entranced by the idea that they will be segregated and that their little girls will be taught that they are inferior to little boys in keeping with the teachings of a misogynous pair who mostly had nothing but contempt for their sex.

 On his personal website, the imam has posted links to provocative essays, authored by other Saudi-educated scholars, which he has translated into English.
 One such essay, The Rules on How to Interact with Non-Muslims, starts out with an analysis of Sura 5, Verse 51 of the Koran – “Take not the Jews and Christians for Friends.”
 It goes on to explore how Muslims are to deal with a kafir (infidel), a munafiq (hypocrite) or an apostate in times of peace and war.
 Another is titled Every Religious Innovation is a Means of Misguidance.